Medical Center South Real Estate Guide

 Local Area Zip Codes and Neighborhood Boundaries

 Medical Center South is located within the 77030 and 77054 zip codes, with some adjacent areas falling into 77025.
-The neighborhood's boundaries are generally considered to be Brays Bayou to the north, Old Spanish Trail/610 Loop to the south, Highway 288 to the east, and Kirby Drive to the west.
-It is part of the larger "Medical Center / Astrodome" super neighborhood as defined by the City of Houston.
-It sits south of the Museum District and West University Place, and east of Braeswood Place.
+The neighborhood's boundaries are generally considered to be Brays Bayou to the north, Old Spanish Trail and the 610 Loop to the south, Highway 288 to the east, and Kirby Drive to the west.
+It is officially part of the larger "Medical Center / Astrodome" super neighborhood as defined by the City of Houston.
+It sits south of the Museum District and the city of West University Place, and east of the Braeswood Place neighborhood, placing it at a central and highly connected point within Houston's Inner Loop.

 Frequently Asked Questions